arfianz/minikube-kvm-ingress-nginx-frontend/README.md

             - containerPort: 80
 ```

-A Kubernetes Deployment is responsible for starting Pods on available cluster Nodes.
+**A Kubernetes Deployment is responsible for starting Pods on available cluster Nodes**.
 Since our Pods contain a Docker container, the file above specifies the image, name and port mapping to use.

 Apply the created configuration with the command: